ianfore/bio-model-discovery/README.md

 apikey - your personal NCBI API key - see above

+If you have an apikey set up it can be checked here <https://www.ncbi.nlm.nih.gov/account/settings/>

 bioprojectid - the numeric id of the BioProject to be analyzed e.g. 421626 rather than PRJNA421626.

 ### Examples